xtreemze/eslint-config-vuetify/README.md

 # eslint-config-vuetify

-An opinionated eslint config for Vuetify.
+An opinionated eslint config for Vuetify further opinionated by @xtreemze

 ### 💿 Install
 ```bash